-This dataset is available at http://llmpp.nih.gov/lymphoma/data/figure1 and contains gene expression levels of the K=3 most prevalent adult lymphoid malignancies: 42 samples of diffuse large B-cell lymphoma (DLBCL, class 0), 9 observations of follicular lymphoma (FL, class 1), and 11 cases of chronic lymphocytic leukemia (CLL, class 2).
-The total sample size is n=62, and the expression of p=4,026 well-measured genes, preferentially expressed in lymphoid cells or with known immunological or oncological importance is documented.
-More information on these data can be found in [19].
-We imputed missing values and standardized the data as described in [14].
+Lymphoma dataset.
+This dataset is available at [24] and contains gene-expression levels of the K = 3 most prevalent adult lymphoid malignancies: 42 samples of diffuse large B-cell lymphoma (DLBCL, class 0), 9 observations of follicular lymphoma (FL, class 1), and 11 cases of chronic lymphocytic leukemia (CLL, class 2).
+The total sample size is n = 62, and the expression of p = 4,026 well-measured genes, preferentially expressed in lymphoid cells or with known immuno-logical or oncological importance is documented.
+More information on these data can be found in [25].
+We imputed missing values and standardized the data as described in [16].

-• Brain tumor dataset

-This dataset, presented in [20], contains n=42 microarray gene expression profiles from K=5 different tumors of the central nervous system, i.e. 10 medulloblastomas, 10 malignant gliomas, 10 AT/RTs, 8 PNETs and 4 human cerebella.
-The raw data originated from the Affymetrix technology and are publicly available at http://www.genome.wi.mit.edu/MPR/CNS.
-For data preprocessing, we followed the protocol in the supplementary information to [20].
-After thresholding, filtering, a logarithmic transformation and standardization of each experiment to zero mean and unit variance, a dataset comprising p=5.597 genes remained.
+Brain tumor dataset.
+This dataset, presented in [26], contains n = 42 microarray gene expression profiles from K = 5 different tumors of the central nervous system, that is, 10 medulloblastomas, 10 malignant gliomas, 10 atypical teratoid/rhabdoid tumors (AT/RTs), 8 primitive neuro-ectodermal tumors (PNETs) and 4 human cerebella.
+The raw data were originated using the Affymetrix technology and are publicly available at [15].
+For data preprocessing, we followed the protocol in the supplementary information to [26].
+After thresholding, filtering, a logarithmic transformation and standardization of each experiment to zero mean and unit variance, a dataset comprising p = 5,597 genes remained.

-• NCI dataset

-This dataset comprises gene expression levels of p=5,244 genes for n=61 human tumor cell lines which can be divided in K=8 classes: 7 breast, 5 central nervous system, 7 colon, 6 leukemia, 8 melanoma, 9 non small cell lung carcinoma, 6 ovarian and 9 renal tumors.
-A more detailed description of the data can be found on the website http://genome-www.stanford.edu/nci60 and in [21].
-We work with preprocessed data as in [14].
+National Cancer Institute (NCI) dataset.
+This comprises gene-expression levels of p = 5,244 genes for n = 61 human tumor cell lines which can be divided in K = 8 classes: seven breast, five CNS, seven colon, six leukemia, eight melanoma, nine non-small-cell lung carcinoma, six ovarian and nine renal tumors.
+A more detailed description of the data can be found at [27] and in [28].
+We work with pre-processed data as in [16].

-3.2 Results from the supervised clustering algorithm
+Results from the supervised clustering algorithm

 In this section we briefly describe the results obtained by applying the supervised clustering algorithm to the above datasets.
 Generally, the output of the clustering procedure is very promising.
-In all eight datasets we analyzed, totally comprising 24 binary class distinctions, the average cluster expression $x{\mathcal{C}}$ always perfectly discriminates the two response classes (in multiclass problems, this is one class against the rest).
+In all eight datasets we analyzed, comprising a total of 24 binary class distinctions, the average cluster expression x_c always perfectly discriminates the two response classes (in multiclass problems, this is one class against the rest).
 Hence, the scores of all clusters are equal to zero.
 Moreover, the clusters have strongly positive margins, indicating that the different tissue types are clearly separated.
-As an example, figure 2 impressively shows how well the average cluster expression vectors $x{\mathcal{C}1^1}$ and $x{\mathcal{C}1^2}$ discriminate the three response classes of the lymphoma dataset.
-It is intuitively clear from figure

-2 that our cluster expression vectors $x{\mathcal{C}}$ are very suitable as predictor variables for the tissue types and they indeed allow for error-free classification on the training data and also yield good results on independent test datasets, see section 3.4.
+As an example, Figure 1 shows impressively how well the average cluster expression vectors $x{C_1^1}$ and $x{C_1^2}$ discriminate between the three response classes of the lymphoma dataset.
+It is intuitively clear from Figure 1 that our cluster expression vectors x_c are very suitable as predictor variables for the tissue types and they indeed allow for error-free classification on the training data and also yield good results on independent test datasets.